|Configuration||Bass Reflex, Wide Dispersion|

 Below is the impedance measurement of the woofer in the damped cabinet and the tweeter.

-The crossover design allows the builder to configure treble levels of +1dB and -1dB relative to the reference level.
+Included with the kits are jumpers or resistors that allow the builder to configure treble levels of +1dB and -1dB relative to the reference level.
 This allows for differences in personal preference, listening SPL, and room reflectivity.

 High quality film capacitors and air core inductors are used throughout the design.
 An iron core inductor is used in the woofer crossover as this will result in the lowest cost effective resistance to ensure the woofer sensitivity is not excessively reduced.